Five Ways to Create Shared Value

 In this post, we cover five ways that companies, nonprofits, and social enterprises can create shared value for their stakeholders—customers, community, workers, the environment, and so on.

 “Shared value” is one of those vague, esoteric terms that people often use to describe using business for good.
 Shared value for whom?
 And how, exactly, is it shared?
-Unless you regularly follow stakeholder capitalism trends, it might be hard to understand how creating shared value can benefit both a business and its stakeholders or what, specifically, you should do to incorporate this into your own work.
+Unless you regularly follow impact business and social innovation trends, it might be hard to understand how creating shared value can benefit both a business and its stakeholders or what, specifically, you should do to incorporate this into your own work.
 Let’s dig in a little deeper.

 Redefining Value in Business